LLNL/shroud/docs/fortran.rst

 **F_abstract_interface_subprogram_template**,
 **F_derived_name_template**, **F_typedef_name_template**.

-A Fortran module will be created the library.
-This allows the compiler to do it's own mangling so it is unnecessary to add the library name into the function names.
+A Fortran module will be created for the library.
+This allows the compiler to do it's own mangling so it is unnecessary to add an additional prefix to function names.
+In contrast, the C wrappers add a prefix to each wrapper since all names are global.

 Wrapper
 -------